-- The last day of the 24-month period beginning on the effective date of your military leave of absence; - The date you fail to make a required USERRA premium payment; or - The date your reemployment rights expire.
+- The last day of the 24-month period beginning on the effective date of your military leave of absence: - The date you fail to make a required USERRA premium payment; or - The date your reemployment rights expire.

-If you take an authorized military leave of absence, you may choose to continue to have any RAYSIP contributions deducted from the pay you receive from the company during your military service.
-If applicable, any company contributions (including company-matching contributions and contributions from the Student Loan Repayment Contribution (SLRC) program) will continue automatically based on your differential pay.
+If you take an authorized military leave of absence, you may choose to continue to have RAYSIP contributions deducted from the pay you receive from the company during your military service.
+If applicable, any company-matching contributions will continue automatically based on your differential pay.
 Whether or not you choose to continue your RAYSIP deductions during your leave, you may make up the missed RAYSIP and corresponding company-matching contributions, if applicable, within a certain timeframe after you return to active employment with the company.

-In all cases, your RAYSIP as well as any applicable company-matching contributions, company contributions and/or contributions from the SLRC program are based on the full compensation you would have earned from the company during your military leave.
+In all cases, your RAYSIP contributions as well as (if applicable) company-matching contributions, company contributions and/or contributions from the SLRC program are based on the full compensation you would have earned from the company during your military leave.
 For more information about your rights under USERRA and the timeframe in which your makeup contributions must be made, call the Raytheon Savings and Investment Service Line at 800-354-3966.